-Offering four overnight summer sessions - two for girls, and two for boys – to rising 1st graders thru rising 11th graders, Camp Marymount creates an atmosphere where a child can be him or herself without the pressures the outside world or the distractions of technology.
+Offering four overnight summer sessions – two for girls, and two for boys – to rising 1st graders thru rising 11th graders.
+Camp Marymount creates an atmosphere where a child can be him or herself without the pressures of the outside world or the distractions of technology.
 Camp Marymount is dedicated to safety and is accredited by the American Camp Association meeting or exceeding over 300 industry-accepted and government-recognized standards.
 We are also dedicated to having fun providing opportunities to experience traditional camp activities like horseback riding, nature, arts and crafts, gardening, archery, riflery, swimming and lots more.

 Camp Marymount provides an environment that gives a balanced, total experience in true living, by providing an inspirational and life-long impression on the body and soul of campers.
 The program instructs youth not only in activities but also in self-control and self-discipline utilizing the beauty, power and solemn wonder of the outdoors to foster deep spirituality.
 All Marymount programs seek to develop the whole person – mind, body and spirit.